Code-Institute-Submissions/Geoskincare-Malaysia/README.md

 - ### Testing

-     1. Tested HTML code via [W3C Markup Validator](https://validator.w3.org/) and there's no error.
+     1. Tested HTML code via [W3C Markup Validator](https://validator.w3.org/) and results show no errors.
-     2. Tested CSS via [W3C CSS Validator Services](https://jigsaw.w3.org/css-validator/) and there's no error.
+     2. Tested CSS via [W3C CSS Validator Services](https://jigsaw.w3.org/css-validator/) and results show to errors.

 - ### Testing User Stories from User Experience (UX) Section

    - ##### First Time Visitor Goals

      - ##### As a First Time Visitor, I want to easily grasp the purpose of the site and learn more about the products and treatment care.
-       1. When entering the site, Users are greeted with a welcome sign and learn more button on the right and on the left it's a promotion for this month that's gonna attract them to click into the page.
+       1. When entering the site, Users are greeted with a welcome sign and learn more button on the right.
+On the left there is a promotion for this month that will attract the user to enter the page.
      - ##### As a First Time Visitor, I want to look around the site easily.
-       1. There's a navigation bar on the top of all pages to let User easily click on the page they want to go.
+       1. There's a navigation bar at the top of all pages to allow the User to easily click on the desired page.
      - ##### As a First Time Visitor, I want to know if the site are trustworthy through their social media and testimonials.
        1. At the bottom of all pages User can locate social media links in the footer.
        2. On the contact page there is also our social media link along with the name of our company in that media.